Sakshi11Parihar/Data_Mining_Project3_SNAPP/README.md

 Rank Prediction:

--Utilized the trained model to predict the ranks of players in the squad, taking into account their overall performances.
+- Utilized the trained model to predict the ranks of players in the squad, taking into account their overall performances.

 Playing XI Selection:

 Top Batsmen and Bowlers:

--Displayed the top 6 batsmen and bowlers for India and South Africa based on their predicted ranks.
+- Displayed the top 6 batsmen and bowlers for India and South Africa based on their predicted ranks.

--This comprehensive approach ensures a balanced and impactful playing XI for each team, combining statistical performance with predictive modeling for an optimal team composition.
+- This comprehensive approach ensures a balanced and impactful playing XI for each team, combining statistical performance with predictive modeling for an optimal team composition.

 #### (3) Percentage Of Dot Balls - percentage_of_dot_balls.ipynb